SRON-ESG/HyperGas/doc/source/config.rst

 ^^^^^^^^^^^^^^^^

 The csv file which saves pre-defined markers.
-It should contains at least two columns: *latitude* and *longitude*.
+It should contain at least two columns: *latitude* and *longitude*.
-The batch processing script ``l2b_plot.py`` will add CircleMarkers on Map and click it to see correcponding DataFrame info.
+The batch processing script ``l2b_plot.py`` will place CircleMarkers on the map.
+Clicking on a marker will display the correcponding DataFrame information.
 Default: ``resources/markers/markers.csv``

 spacetrack_usename and spacetrack_password